How to Improve Operational Efficiency: A Start-to-Finish Guide

 Facilitating cross-departmental collaboration

 It’s no secret that departmental in-fighting drains morale.
-What’s more, 86% of employees and executives cite a lack of collaboration or ineffective communication for workplace failures, according to Salesforce.
 Unfortunately, there’s no solution that can change it overnight.
 Removing obstacles on your team’s way to flawless collaboration is an ongoing process.
 It starts with promoting a culture of accountability and honest communication at the top and extends all the way down to defining a healthy understanding of each team’s role in the organization.
 Success in today’s marketplace will eventually be a reflection of the culture you promote, so it’s really important to square the strategy here.
 Here are some practical tips that facilitate collaboration across all departments:

 1. Keep everyone on the same page.
 True collaboration is almost impossible without a shared vision and everyone being on the same wavelength.
 It may sound trivial, but keeping all departments in the loop and tearing down silos is a significant part of building an open communication culture.
 It can be achieved through specific steps and initiatives, like sharing the timelines and goals for each department and having a system that unites teams.
 An emphasis here should be put on how departments can’t exist without one another, as eventually, they all work on the same goal together.